jpaulz/lighthouse-web-notes/array loops.md

 ```
 ## Map
 With the map() method, you can take an array, perform some operation on each element of the array, and return a new array.
-- The map() method accepts one argument, a function that will be used to manipulate each element in the array.
+- The map() method accepts one argument, which has to be a function that will be used to manipulate each element in the array.
+The function can have up to three arguments (element, index, and the whole array).
 - In the example below, used a function expression to pass that function into map().
-- This function is taking in one argument, donut which corresponds to each element in the donuts array.
+- This function is taking in one argument, *donut* which corresponds to each element in the donuts array.
 - You no longer need to iterate over the indices anymore. map() does all that work for you.
 ```js
 			var donuts = ["jelly donut", "chocolate donut", "glazed donut"];